qm2/gpress/README.md

 ```
 The compressed file is stored named **expression_compressed.tar** in folder **gtf1**.

-7. To do queries on compressed expression file from folder **gtf1**,
+7. To do id search on compressed expression file from folder **gtf1**,
 ```
 ./gpress -qe ENST00000009530.11 gtf1
 ```